-Our Natives First® team has worked with a variety of customers over many years who have successfully seeded and established native grass species.
+Our Natives First® team has worked with a variety of customers over many years who have successfully seeded and established native grasses.
 These species demonstrate amazing tenacity once they are established.

 Annual Cover Crop Pollinator Mix with Legumes